Objectives and characteristics of the study

 Compare different types of anticoagulant therapy strategies used during pregnancy

-Today 52 countries and 136 centres are participating in the registry, and we expect more to join!
+Today more than 52 countries are participating in the registry, and we expect more to join!

 If you wish to know more about this registry or to participate please Contact Us.